johnandrea/gedcom-display-format/README.md

 Include birth and death years with the names.

 --libpath=directory-containing-readgedcom

-Path of the directory containing the required readgedcom library file.
-Default os the current directory (.).
+The path is relative to the program being used.
+An absolute path will not work.
+Default is the same location as the program (".").

 ## Usage ##